 - Camp vehicles (unless meeting specific insurance and leadership requirements)

 What should I bring?

 A complete packing list will be emailed to accepted applicants, but consider these items that you may not think of:

-- Laptop computer or other device to stream teaching modules and write assignments.
+- Laptop computer to stream teaching modules and write assignments.
 (Browse inexpensive options).

 - Gmail / Google account

 - Rain gear and rubber boots